Introduction to UMAP

 I will discuss all my considerations in my next blog.

-Please feel free to discuss your own considerations with me at email@example.com I would love to hear your own experiences with UMAP!
+In the meantime please feel free to discuss your own considerations with me at firstname.lastname@example.org I would love to hear your own experiences with UMAP!